libredsp/libredsp/README.md

 The library has minimal dependencies and implements core DSP algorithms from scratch.

+You may also be interested in [LibreDSP Workspace](https://libredsp.github.io), a web app that uses this library for DSP design and simulation.

 ## Features
 An overview of the features of the library is as follows: